abhilashgd/DB-MIGRATION-FLYWAY-JDBC-POSTGRES-APP/README.md

 % psql -U abhilashgd
 abhilashgd=# \l
-abhilashgd=# \c abhilashgd //to connect to abhilashgd database abhilashgd=# select * from movie; // displays below id | name | release_date
+abhilashgd=# \c abhilashgd //to connect to abhilashgd database abhilashgd-# \d //to display all relations abhilashgd-# \dt //to display only tables abhilashgd=# select * from movie; // displays below id | name | release_date
 ----+------+--------------